 Your clients expect the obvious: to book you, pay you, and get their family photos.
 Go above and beyond with immediate wins like a Sneak Peek, and client-keeping moves such as a hand-written thank you note, upgraded packaging of their products, and even a follow up call or email making sure they’re happy!

 #22: Keep the Referrals Coming

 Your ShootProof galleries can do so much more than deliver photos.
 They also act as a brilliant referral feature for getting new clients!
 Your “best of” galleries can also be easily shared with publications (like the ShootProof blog) for possible feature articles!

 ShootProof Archiving is a super-simple, affordable way to keep every clients’ photos accessible at any time.
-Even if a gallery expired years ago, if it’s Archived, you can reactivate it in seconds for a pop-up sale or simply to re-share the images with your clients.
+Even if a gallery of family photos expired years ago, if it’s Archived, you can reactivate it in seconds for a pop-up sale or simply to re-share the family photos with your clients.

 If you don’t choose to use Archiving, follow best practices to secure your images for the long haul.
 Our FREE guide to photo storage is HERE!